Skip to main content

 Enter COGS in Shopify

 Go to Shopify Admin → Products and select a product.
 For each variant, enter the Cost per item field.
-If you sell a product for 30anditcosts30 and it costs 5 to produce, enter $5.Upstack pulls this data automatically — no manual sync required.
+If you sell a product for 30anditcosts30 and it costs 5 to produce, enter $5.
+Upstack pulls this in automatically — no manual sync required.

 After configuring COGS, allow approximately 4 hours for historical data to backfill.
-CM1 values for past orders will populate automatically once the backfill completes.
+CM1 values for past orders populate automatically once the backfill completes.

 2

-Configure custom costs in Upstack
+Configure your other costs in Upstack

-Marketing spendCM3
+Marketing and ad spendCM3

 3